wilmer88/blast-porfolio/README.md

 # blast-porfolio

-This portfolio strip down version of my fanal vision removed all none working components for near future upgrade.
+This portfolio is a quick remake of the past versions redid portfolio button and portfolio as an upgrade.
 It refelects my personality in keeping thing simplistic and still obtaining key objectives.